ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+02:

+- Don't specify a lower limit for vector bounds.

+- Update normative references.

+- Recommend including the report extension in the public extensions list.

 01:

 - Add an extension point to the `TaskConfig` structure and define rules for